 We spend most of our daylight hours at work all week, so why do many of us wait for the weekend to be in fashionable form.
-If the company you work for has a uniform or is considering one, it’s usually for branding purposes or to keep the dress code under control.
-But that still doesn’t mean only the weekend is meant for real fashion.
-We won’t rattle on about the pros of a uniform in this blog, but we will encourage you to see how the term “work appropriate” has evolved and the uniforms available are now impressively fashionable enough to keep the boss and the team feeling dressed in style.
+If your company has a uniform or is considering one, it’s usually for branding purposes or to keep dress codes under control.
+That’s not to say only weekends are meant for real fashion.
+We won’t rattle on about the pros of a uniform in this blog, but we will encourage you to see how the term “work appropriate” has evolved.
+Uniforms are now impressively fashionable enough to keep the boss and the team feeling dressed in style.

 Below are five categories of stylish corporate uniforms, which at least one of these looks should rock your corporate wardrobe world.